vancluever/terraform-provider-acme/docs/resources/certificate.md

 environment](https://letsencrypt.org/docs/staging-environment/) is `(STAGING)
 Pretend Pear X1`.

 ### Using DNS challenges

-As the usage model of Terraform generally sees it as being run on a different server than a certificate would normally be placed on, the `acme_certificate` resource only supports DNS challenges.
 This method authenticates certificate domains by requiring the requester to place a TXT record on the FQDNs in the certificate.

 The ACME provider responds to DNS challenges automatically by utilizing one of the supported DNS challenge providers.
 Most providers take credentials as